 Every four years, the Commission conducts an interim review and update of the regional land use and transportation plan, in part to address Federal requirements.
-The 2020 Review and Update assesses implementation to date of VISION 2050, reviews the year 2050 forecasts underlying the plan, and monitors current transportation system performance.
-The review also examines whether it remains reasonable for the recommendations in VISION 2050 to be accomplished over the next 30 years, given the implementation of the plan to date and available and anticipated funding.
-As a result of the review and update process, recommendations may be added or updated, and the financial analysis has been updated to reflect changes in anticipated funding or expenditures.
+The 2020 Review and Update assessed implementation to date of VISION 2050, reviewed the year 2050 forecasts underlying the plan, and monitored current transportation system performance.
+The review also examined whether it remains reasonable for the recommendations in VISION 2050 to be accomplished over the next 30 years, given the implementation of the plan to date and available and anticipated funding.
+As a result of the review and update process, recommendations have been added and updated, and the financial analysis has been updated to reflect changes in anticipated funding and expenditures.
 An outline of the 2020 Review and Update, adopted by the Commission on June 17, 2020, along with draft chapters prepared to date can be reviewed under "DRAFT REPORT" below.
 The report, along with a Second Edition of Volume III of the VISION 2050 report, is in the process of being published.

 Staff conducted the first of two rounds of public involvement for the Review and Update in late 2019.
 This effort included holding seven public meetings across the Region and obtaining input from the Commission’s nine community partners.
 The purpose of this first round of public involvement was to share information with the public about how well the various plan elements are being implemented, and collect feedback about this progress.
 We also asked for comments on changes, since VISION 2050 was adopted, that we should consider as we update the plan’s recommendations.
 Comments for the first round were accepted through December 20, 2019, and were considered by staff as we prepared a draft 2020 Review and Update and by the Advisory Committees guiding the Review and Update.